omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates and update_instance_hidden every day

 ## 7/1/19
-(uploaded at work)
+(uploaded at home)
 - views.py
+- user_page.html
 - user_page.css
-- created user_page.js
+- user_page.js
-- workout_list.js
-- created movement_list.js
-- created workoutinstance_detail.js
-- movement_list.html
-- workoutinstance_detail.html
-- workout_list.html
-- user_page.html

 ## functionality completed on 7/1/19
 - started styling user_page
   - created tabs of users workouts
 - infinite scroll now works from seperate javascript file
+- coach can now see all of users future/recent etc. workouts filtered properly

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.